-An incident/occurrence is defined as any happening that is not consistent with the routine care of a particular patient or an event that is not consistent with the normal operations of a particular organization.
-Students should demonstrate a willingness to report all events including those that involve medication errors, falls, and equipment failure as well as visitor occurrences.
-Within Beaumont Health, incidents are reported via RL solutions.
-See unit charge nurse for assistance.
+An incident/occurrence is defined as any happening that is not consistent with the routine care of a particular resident or an event that is not consistent with the normal operations of a particular organization.
+Students should demonstrate a willingness to report all events including those that involve medication errors, skin tears, bruises, falls, and equipment failure as well as visitor occurrences.
+See Unit Manager or Director of Nursing for assistance.